Daytime Drinking: International releases

 The film was picked up for general release in the United Kingdom by Inclusionism Films in 2011.
-The UK DVD release featured an interview with director Noh Young-seok, in which he explained some of the myriad "rules for drinking" in Korean culture.
+The UK DVD release featured an interview with director Noh Yeong-seok, in which he explained some of the myriad "rules for drinking" in Korean culture.
 The film was well received by press in the UK, with Time Out London commenting on the "winning combination of pacing and a sharp script."
 In 2020, the film was ranked by The Guardian number 20 among the classics of modern South Korean cinema.